 About the project

 The Virtues of Attention project successfully competed for initial funding, through 2018, from a Global Seed Grant from New York University.
 The project will bring together research expertise from the three campuses in New York, Abu Dhabi, and Shanghai that collectively constitute NYU’s Global Network University, unified under a common research theme.
 The emphasis will be on the creation of a nucleated network, drawing regional talent into a broader structure of collaboration.
-To this end, we will hold workshops in Abu Dhabi, Shanghai, and New York, bringing to together researchers investigating attention in Arabic, Chinese, Indian, and European philosophical traditions, as well as in contemporary Philosophy of Mind and Cognitive Science.

 Please get in touch using the Contact page if you would like to be involved!